coranmelia/chrome-news-fetcher/README.md

 users have to copy the keyword and send it to google search, and then select "News" tab in order to get the news.
 For example, if I want to search about Stuart Weitzman's recent news and see if the company has been purchased by some other companies (because they are constantly on sale recently!).
-If I simply search the keyword on google, I will be puzzled by the google shopping bring
+If I simply search the keyword on google, I will be puzzled by the google shopping ads.

-The application aims to create a shortcut for news search.
-It could be interesting because I labelled the source of the news, so for example, a republican user may identify the source of the news and only select those that he/she is interested in.
+The application aims to create a shortcut for News search.
+It could be interesting because I labelled the source of the news, so for example, a republican user may identify the source of the news and only read those that he/she is interested in.

-The target audience of my application is people who ONLY want to search about news and do not want to be confused by other types of information (e.g. shopping ads).
+The target audience of my application is people who ONLY want to search about News and do not want to be confused by other types of information (e.g. shopping ads).

 ##### Part 2: How users will interact with this application